-On the freshwater side of things, some of Long Islands lakes have been stocked with two year old brown trout.
+On the freshwater side of things, some of Long Islands lakes are waiting for anglers.....
 West Lake right by the shop, Argyle lake in Babylon and Southards Pond also in Babylon to name a few.
 Any small gold tin does very well for me with the brown trout.
 Kastmasters, Thomas lures and Blue Fox Vibrax spinners to name a few.
 Used in combination with a light spinning rod and reel spooled with 4lb test can be a lot of fun.

 Catch and release fishing for Largemouth Bass is starting to get better with the warmer days we have been getting.
 Ive been searching for them locally in my downtime and have come up with a few nice fish as a result.
 Rubber worms worked slowly, close to the bottom have been working well for me.
 When the bass arent cooperating, ill use a small hook under a float baited with a piece of nightcrawler for Yellow Perch.